Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asparagales - Family: Amaryllidaceae

 Although some authorities consider Wild Leek to be a species native to Britain, many other have concluded that Wild Leek was introduce to Britain and Ireland in prehistoric times.

 From bulbs up to 3cm in diameter, round stems, known as scapes, grow to typically 50cm but exceptionally to well over a metre in height.
 Each scape carries an umbel of typically 100 but occasionally up to 500 deeply-cupped flowers.

-Together with all other Allium species and several other related groups, this wildflower was until recently classified as a member of the Lily family (liliaceae), but recent taxonomic revisions now place it in the family Asparagaceae.
+Together with all other Allium species and several other related groups, this wildflower was until recently classified as a member of the Lily family (Liliaceae), but recent taxonomic revisions now place it in the family Amaryllidaceae.

-Wild Leek colonises sandy edges of fields and coastal paths, but these plants can also be found on fallow farmland further inland.
+Wild Leek colonises sandy edges of fields and coastal cliffs and footpath edges, but these plants can also be found on fallow fields further inland.

 It is widely believed that cultivated leeks were derived from this species.

-The specimen shown here was photographed in the Algarve region of Portugal in May.
+The specimens shown here was photographed in southern England in July and in the Algarve region of Portugal in May.

 This page includes pictures kindly contributed by Simon Harding.